Choose a Divorce Attorney You Can Trust

 A divorce can be stressful and emotional and becomes even more difficult when important decisions have to be made.
 Working from our offices in Hoboken, NJ, and Kearny, NJ, divorce attorneys Frederick R. Dunne, Jr. , F.R.
 “Chip” Dunne, III , and Leonard B. Cohen handle sensitive cases with an emphasis on positive communication and the children’s wellbeing.
 We strongly believe that having a skilled divorce attorney can simplify the legal process.
 Our lawyers can help determine equitable distribution for both parties and represent you and your child aggressively, if necessary, and we assist clients throughout the state of New Jersey.
 To work with an advocate for your best interests and an attorney you can trust, contact us today to schedule a free consultation.
+We can also provide assistance for annulments.

 Considerations in Divorce Proceedings